Steady-state bifurcations for three-cell networks with asymmetric inputs: Steady-state bifurcations for networks with asymmetric inputs: general results

 \section{Steady-state bifurcations for networks with asymmetric inputs: general results}

-Let $N$ be a network with $k$ asymmetric inputs and consider an one-parameter family of coupled cell systems for $N$ as in (\ref{eq1}).
-Let $\mu$ be an eigenfunction of $N$ and $f \in \mathcal{V}_{\mu}(N)$.
-According to Definition~\ref{types_eigen}, the eigenfunction $\mu$ can be simple, semisimple with multiplicity $m$, or defective with multiplicity $(m,n)$ where $m<n$ depending on the algebraic and geometric multiplicities of $\mu$.
-Moreover, by Definition~\ref{types_syn}, if $\Delta$ is a synchrony space of $N$ and $\mu$ is an eigenvalue of the quotient network $Q$ of $N$ by $\Delta$, then we can have the following two situations: either $\Delta$ is $\mu$-maximal or it is $\mu$-submaximal of order $j \geq 1$.
-In the following, we consider three such combinations.
+Let $\mathcal{N}$ be a network with $k$ asymmetric inputs and consider an one-parameter family of coupled cell systems for $\mathcal{N}$ as in (\ref{eq1}).
+Let $\mu$ be an eigenvalue of $\mathcal{N}$ and $f \in \mathcal{V}_{\mu}({\mathcal{N}})$.
+We address three general cases concerning the relation between the network synchrony spaces and the eigenspace associated with the eingenvalue $\mu$, namely, when the synchrony subspace is (i) $\mu$-simple and maximal, (ii) $\mu$-semisimple with multiplicity $m$ and it is submaximal of order $2^m-1$, and (iii) $\mu$-defective with multiplicity (2,1) and submaximal of order $1$.
+We point out that these three cases cover the study of minimal networks with three-cells and two asymmetric inputs presented in the next two sections.